droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.utf8.md

 ### Default Tests for the Slope
-As before, the parameter estimates, standard errors, and a test that the parameter is equal to zero (or not) is obtained by submitting the saved `glm()` object to `summary()`.
+As before, the parameter estimates, standard errors, and a test that the parameter is equal to zero (or not) is obtained by submitting the `glm()` object to `summary()`.
 As above, information for the slope is in the row labeled with the quantitative explanatory variable.
-The rest of the output from `summary()` can be ignored.
+The output from `summary()` below the "Coefficients:" table can be ignored.

 ```r
 > summary(glm1)